-- 1. These proceedings challenge the issue of Partner Payment Notices under Schedule 32 of the Finance Act 2014.
-Partner Payment Notices are a tax anti-avoidance measure.
-The effect of each Partner Payment Notice is to require the recipient to pay the sum identified in them to HM Revenue and Customs ("HMRC") within 90 days of the notice.
-There is no statutory mechanism by which to appeal to the First Tier Tribunal against the issue of a Partner Payment Notice and so a challenge must proceed by way of judicial review. - 2.
-The claimants are each members of partnerships set up by Future Capital Partners Limited ("FCP").
+1 These proceedings challenge the issue of partner payment notices under Schedule 32 to the Finance Act 2014.
+Partner payment notices are a tax anti-avoidance measure.
+The effect of each partner payment notice is to require the recipient to pay the sum identified in them to Her Majesty's Revenue and Customs ("HMRC") within 90 days of the notice.
+There is no statutory mechanism by which to appeal to the First-tier Tribunal against the issue of a partner payment notice and so a challenge must proceed by way of judicial review.

+2 The claimants are each members of partnerships set up by Future Capital Partners Ltd ("FCP").
 Each partnership was either a general partnership ("GP") or a limited liability partnership ("LLP").
 As a result of the permission decision of Picken J, explained later, this judgment affects only a limited number of the members of GPs, GPs 6-7, but all members of LLPs.
+There are witness statements from a number of claimants which refer to the partner payment notice causing permanent financial consequences for them, in some instances also having devastating effects for their employees.

+1 Finance Act 2014, Sch 32, so far as material: see post, paras 40, 41.

-There are witness statements from a number of claimants which refer to the Partner Payment Notice causing permanent financial consequences for them, in some instances also having devastating effects for their employees. - 3.
-There are two challenges to the Partnership Payment Notices in these proceedings.
-First, the claimants contend that while the Partnership Payment Notice provisions of Schedule 32 apply to the GPs, as a matter of statutory construction they do not apply to the LLPs.
-The second challenge is that the particular Partnership Payment Notices sent for GPs 6-7 and LLPs 4-7 were invalid.
+3 There are two challenges to the partnership payment notices in these proceedings.
+First, the claimants contend that while the partnership payment notice provisions of Schedule 32 apply to the GPs, as a matter of statutory construction they do not apply to the LLPs.
+The second challenge is that the particular partnership payment notices sent for GPs 6-7 and LLPs 4-7 were invalid.
 If that is the case it is too late now under the legislation for HMRC to send valid notices.
-This second ground concerns whether, under the relevant provisions of the Taxes Management Act 1970, HMRC had issued notices of enquiry in relation to the partnership tax returns for GPs 6-7 and LLPs 4-7.
-That is one of the preconditions set out in Schedule 32 to the issue of Partnership Payment Notices.
+This second ground concerns whether, under the relevant provisions of the Taxes Management Act 1970, HMRC had issued notices of inquiry in relation to the partnership tax returns for GPs 6-7 and LLPs 4-7.
+That is one of the preconditions set out in Schedule 32 to the issue of partnership payment notices.